 |MOL BIO 221L||Advanced Immunology Laboratory|

-In the spring quarter of year one, students enroll in either MOL BIO 221L or, if offered, MOL BIO 227L.
+In the spring quarter of year one, students enroll in either MOL BIO 221L .
 These courses are designed to teach techniques in recombinant DNA methodology, protein isolation and characterization, proteomics, animal and microbial cell culture, immunology, and virology.
 In addition, students are trained rigorously in data recording and presentation as the laboratory notebooks are reviewed and graded by laboratory course instructors.
 Students are taught formal coursework in nucleic acids, proteins, genetic engineering, and molecular/cellular biology.
 Emphasis during the second year is devoted exclusively to research projects in faculty laboratories, with the exception of one elective course each quarter from an approved list or by consent of the Director.
 The program concludes with a formal presentation of the student’s research at the end of the second year.

 While the Biotechnology program is designed to produce skilled laboratory practitioners for industrial positions, some students may wish to continue in a Ph.D. program.
 The Department of Molecular Biology and Biochemistry is a member of the interdisciplinary graduate program in Cellular and Molecular Biosciences, a program which offers the Ph.D. in Biological Sciences.
 Biotechnology program students who wish to enter the interdisciplinary graduate program upon completion of the M.S. should apply for admission during their second year.

 Program in Law and Graduate Studies (J.D./Ph.D.; J.D./M.S.)

 Highly-qualified students interested in combining the study of law with graduate qualifications in Biotechnology are invited to undertake concurrent degree study under the auspices of UC Irvine's Program in Law and Graduate Studies (PLGS).
 Students in this program pursue a coordinated curriculum leading to a J.D. from the School of Law in conjunction with a Master's degree in Biological Sciences, Concentration in Biotechnology.
-Additional information is available from the PLGS Program Director's Office at 949-824-4158 or by email at firstname.lastname@example.org.
-A full description of the program, with links to all relevant application information, can be found at http://www.plgs.uci.edu.
+Additional information is available from the PLGS Program Director's Office at 949-824-4158.
+A full description of the program, with links to all relevant application information, can be found here.